DaemonOnCode/MazeRunnerArduinoRobot/README.md

 # MazeRunner Code
-It is a maze runner code using Arduino
+This is the code for a maze runner robot that i've made using Arduino for my physics project in the first semester of my Computer Science B.Tech